Integrated-Record/Evolv-ED/pages/overview.md

 This website is born from a blog by Nussaibah R. Schoob and Adam T. Kocsis, which was put inplace in 2019 to help illustrate the use of some tools (R packages) that were developed at [paleontology institute](https://www.gzn.nat.fau.eu/palaeontologie/) of the [University of Erlangen-Nuremberg (FAU)](https://www.fau.eu/).

-Over the past 5 years of working with the practical education of coding examples, a number of issues regarding changes of software implementations surfaced, including major version changes in platforms and frameworks
+Over the past 5 years of working with the practical education of coding examples, a number of issues regarding changes of software implementations surfaced, including major version changes in platforms and frameworks.

-After multiple iterations of implementation, the project is still in development, with a more explicit focus: to teach researchers about the possible implementation of quantitative methods and help with the integration of the global community.
+After multiple iterations of implementation, the project is still in development, with a more explicit focus: to teach researchers about the possible implementation of quantitative methods and help with the integration of the global community. $Evolv-ED$ serves as a platform for sharing and publishing educational content for FAU's [International Master's in Geosciences - Paleobiology](https://palaeobiology.nat.fau.de/) and the [Analytical Paleobiology School](https://www.paleosynthesis.nat.fau.de/index.php/science-schools/).

 * * *